neo-project/docs/docs/en-us/exchange/transaction.md

 }
 ```

-It returns "dDE=" which can be decoded to "GAS".
+It returns "R0FT" which can be decoded to "GAS".

 ##### **Calculating the User Balance**